Google Authorised Buyers: Replace Ad Networks (Nov 6, 2025) Update

 • Sign into AdSense and open Brand safety → Content → Blocking controls → Authorised Buyers.

-• Screenshot your current Ad networks blocked list for reference.
+• Screenshot current Ad networks blocked list.

 • Review Ad Review Centre for any DV360 advertiser blocks.